No. 25 Arizona routs rival Arizona State 75-47

-The Wildcats also were stellar defensively, contesting shots inside, jumping into passing lanes to start the break and quickly turn the rivalry game into a rout.

-“The biggest thing for us was we wanted to push it, but we also wanted to take a good shot,” said Arizona’s Josh Green, who had 12 points.
-“Tonight we were able to push it, but if it wasn’t there, we were able to bring it out and get set.”

-With big man Romello White limited due to an ankle injury, Arizona State (9-5) generated almost no inside game against Arizona’s length.
-The Sun Devils also struggled to get anything to fall from anywhere, shooting shot 31%, 3 of 21 from 3-point range and 8 for 19 on free throws.
+Arizona State (9-5) generated almost no inside game against Arizona’s length and struggled to get anything to fall from anywhere.
+The Sun Devils shot 31%, went 3 for 21 from 3-point range and were 8 of 19 on free throws.

 Remy Martin led Arizona State with 20 points.